One small step

 According to the Wiki, the real Janet Armstrong died a few months before the film was released.

-Armstrong’s ejection from the out-of-control LLRV, which the astronauts used to train for the lunar landing, was another point in Armstrong’s flight test career where he demonstrated his ‘right stuff’; attempting to regain control and save the craft from destruction, ejecting only at the last second.
+Armstrong’s ejection from the out-of-control LLTV (derived from the earlier LLRV) which the astronauts used to train for the lunar landing, was another point in Armstrong’s flight test career where he demonstrated his ‘right stuff’; attempting to regain control and save the craft from destruction, ejecting only at the last second.
 The film makers went to a lot of trouble over it and I feel that the result effectively imparts the required emergency feel of a flight test gone wrong.

 The film includes snippets from television of the time including opinions by Kurt Vonnegut and even a brief glimpse (un-accredited) of Arthur C. Clarke, who wrote 2001 a Space Odyssey with Stanley Kubrick.